 Winter sees many festivals in Thailand.
 December is the birthday of former King Bhumibol.
 The 3rd week in January sees an umbrella and craft festival in Chiang Mai.
 About this time is also the Chinese Lunar New Year.

 Let the Experts Help!

 Whether you’ve just begun researching for your next trip or you have all of the details down to a T, Myths and Mountains can help!
+So when is the best time to Southeast Asia?
+Whether you’re traveling to Vietnam, Myanmar, Indonesia or anywhere in between, that entirely depends on your weather preferences and the activities you would want to do.
 Our travel specialists are prepared to assist at whatever capacity works for you.
 Contact us today to get started on your way to a journey of a lifetime.